Sitir/Mobile-Hybrid-Tools/README.md

-    // In constructor we set subscribion we app is resumed. constructor(public navCtrl: NavController, private platform: Platform) {
+    // In constructor we set subscribion when app is resumed. constructor(public navCtrl: NavController, private platform: Platform) {

       this.onResumeSubscription = platform.resume.subscribe(() => {